slpfd-arml/ARML/README.md

 2. **Export the workbook** from Excel as a backup (File → Save As → `.xlsx`)
 3. **Document current resources** in a simple list (optional, but helpful for continuity)
 4. **Give them:**
-   - This README
+   - This README **and ARML Editor's README** — they're separate repos now
    - The GitHub account credentials in a private message
-   - The URL to the live app
+   - The URL to the live app: https://slpfd-arml.github.io/ARML/
-   - The link to the GitHub repo
+   - The URL to ARML Editor: https://slpfd-arml.github.io/ARML-Editor/
+   - Links to both repos (`slpfd-arml/ARML` and `slpfd-arml/ARML-Editor`)
+   - A note that **each maintainer generates their own GitHub token** for ARML Editor — tokens aren't shared or handed over
 5. **They manage the account** however they see fit
 6. **Make sure they know:** ARML Editor is the normal way to add, edit, or delete resources — the workbook is what it edits, not something they need to touch by hand day to day.
+The browser version needs nothing installed.
    The app code is stable and rarely needs changes.
+7. **Point them at the Actions tab.** "Did my change publish?" is answered there, and it's the single most useful thing for a new maintainer to know.

 ---